From Dabangg to Simbba – Everything Wrong with Our Filmy Cops!!

 By clapping hands and whistling to these scenes in the theatres, we somewhere glorified violence.
 Yes, the extra-judicial killing is an answer to the slow-paced judicial system of the country but circumstances do make a difference.
 In movies, this extrajudicial killing looks fair enough but at times reality holds a different scenario.

 Not everyone accused is the culprit.
-With power and rank, it ain’t difficult to push and manipulate innocent people into this de facto encounters.
+With power and rank, it isn’t difficult to push and manipulate innocent people into this de facto encounter.
 This is exactly what Jolly LLB 2 tries to prove.
 The policemen we dearly celebrate as heroes for enforcing ‘justice-on-spot’ and giving the aggressors ‘what-they-deserve’ need not be the real heroes.

 You see him deal with every situation with commitment, with a will to help out people and ensure law and order in the city.
 And for this, he is even willing to put his life at stake, nothing bothers him.
 Action Hero Biju is indeed one of a kind.